Thursday, July 12, 2018

 Although the lands west of the Mississippi were sold in 1803 to the United States by France—which had reclaimed possession of Louisiana from the Spanish in the Third Treaty of San Ildefonso—French language and culture continued to exist in the area, with the Missouri French dialect still being spoken into the 20th century.

-Because of the deforestation that resulted from cutting down forests for wood for fuel during the 19th-century age of steamboats, the Mississippi River became shallower and broader, causing severe flooding of the Mississippi between St. Louis to the confluence with the Ohio River.
-As a consequence, many architectural and archaeological resources were lost to flooding and destruction of early French colonial villages originally located near the river, including Kaskaskia and St. Philippe.
+Because of the deforestation that resulted from cutting down forests for wood for fuel during the 19th-century age of steamboats, the Mississippi River became shallower and broader, causing severe Mississippi flooding between St. Louis and the confluence with the Ohio River.
+Consequently, many architectural and archaeological resources were lost to flooding and destruction of early French colonial villages near the river, including Kaskaskia and St. Philippe.

 No comments: